 - avoiding sharing towels, combs, or clothing with other people

-Chronic or severe rashes, or those that do not go away with basic treatment, tend to come with a broader range of complications.
+Chronic or severe rashes, or those that do not go away with home treatment, may have a broader range of complications.

-People with a severe or chronic rash should always talk to a doctor as soon as possible to determine its cause and potential treatment options.
+People with a severe or chronic rash or one that does not improve with home remedies should always talk with a doctor as soon as possible to determine its cause and potential treatment options.

-Certain types of rashes are the result of serious medical conditions that require emergency treatment, such as severe infection or allergic reactions.
-These rashes are quite rare though.
+Certain types of rashes result from medical conditions that require emergency treatment, such as severe infection or allergic reactions.

 Seek emergency medical care for rashes that: